13. Contributor’s guide¶

 Keep branches up to date.
 Merge master into your branch, rather than rebasing.
 This lets you resolve conflicts once rather than multiple times as rebase works through a stack of commits.

 Note that PRs with merge conflicts will generally not be merged.
-Resolve conflicts before asking for merge.
+Resolve conflicts before asking for review.

 .